 Diamond Offshore (NYS: DO)

-Oil and gas drilling isn't particularly susceptible to wholesale technological disruption.
+Oil and gas drilling may be high-tech in hard-to-recover areas, but it's not particularly susceptible to wholesale technological disruption.

 The Foolish conclusion

-If you'd like to stay up-to-speed on the top news and analysis on SeaDrill or any other stock, add it to your stock watchlist.
+So is Seadrill a Buffett stock?
+Probably not.
+Although its earnings have recovered and it has tenured management and a technologically straightforward industry, it doesn't exhibit some of the other characteristics of a quintessential Buffett investment: consistent earnings and high returns on equity with limited debt.
+However, if you'd like to stay up to speed on Seadrill's progress or that of any other stock, simply add it to your stock watchlist.
 If you don't have one yet, you can create a watchlist of your favorite stocks by clicking here.